ewhuang/simons_mouse/README.txt

 gene_a  gene_b  edge_weight
 The edges are not repeated.

-We can run everything at once and ignore steps 4-12. python full_pipeline.py data_type objective_function run_num
+We can run everything at once and ignore steps 4-12.
+Must run the WGCNA pipeline first in order to compare WlogV to it. python full_pipeline.py data_type objective_function run_num

 _________________ADDING GO NODES AND FORMATTING FOR CLUSTERING__________________